-Cop: [Turns to second law enforcement officer and TfL security] So, why can't she stay here again?
+Cop: [Turns to second cop and a security guard] So why can’t she stay here again?

 Cop 2: I dunno.
 This bloke says it’s against the rules.

-The TfL guy then said that if I registered where the buskers and charities register - and went through the evacuation process - I could come back and try again.
-It seemed a lot of effort.
-I wasn't there to raise money or make a quick couple of quid with a bad acoustic cover of a Clean Bandit song; I was just a graduate with two degrees living in London and looking for a job.
+The security guard then said that if I registered where the street performers and charities register—and went through the evacuation process—I could come back and try again.
+It seemed like a lot of effort.
+I wasn’t there to raise money or earn pocket change with a bad acoustic cover of a Dave Matthews song; I was just a graduate with two degrees, looking for a job.

-I'm part of the last generation to be told, with conviction, that if you do your A-levels you'll get a job, and if you go to university you can be anything you want to be.
-Of course, we now all know that to be a lie, and I have no idea how long - if ever - it'll become a truth again.
+I'm part of the last generation to be told, with conviction, that if you graduate, you'll get a job, and if you go to college, you can be anything you want to be.
+Of course, we now all know that to be a lie, and I have no idea how long—if ever—it'll become a truth again.

 For now, though, there's this.
-I was only holding signs up for a couple of hours, but it still made me feel pretty drained - worse than the feeling I get every single morning after checking Gorkana to find that no new entry-level journalism jobs have been added.
+I was only holding signs up for a couple of hours, but it still made me feel pretty drained—worse than the feeling I get every single morning after checking the ads to find that no new entry-level journalism jobs have been added.
 Admittedly, it was quite a good way to attract the attention of potential employers, but I wonder if I'd have had the same rate of success if I was a boy.
-All the people who approached me, bar one, were men.
+Just about all the people who approached me were men.
 One even offered me a job I was blatantly unqualified for (I was holding a sign touting my falconry prowess), then took the offer away when I wouldn't give him my phone number.